 Many small businesses supply goods and services to the Australian Government.
 As a small business you may also find a profitable market in supplying to other businesses that supply to the Australian Government.

-The Australian Government encourages small businesses to compete for Australian Government work and is committed to sourcing at least 20 per cent of procurement by value from small and medium enterprises (SMEs).
-The Australian Government also committed to sourcing at least 35 per cent (by value) of contracts up to $20 million from SMEs.
+The Australian Government encourages small businesses to compete for Australian Government work and is committed to sourcing at least 25 per cent of procurement by value for contracts with a value of up to $1 billion from small and medium enterprises (SMEs).
+The Australian Government is also committed to sourcing at least 40 per cent (by value) of contracts, valued up to $20 million, from SMEs.

 Under the CPRs, which govern procurement decisions in Australian Government organisations, all potential suppliers to the Australian Government must be treated equitably based on their commercial, legal, technical and financial abilities to perform.
 An Australian Government organisation must not discriminate against a potential supplier due to their size, degree of foreign affiliation or ownership, location, or the origin of their goods and services.